ASTM F2054 Burst Testing of Package Seals Using Internal Air Pressurization

 Scope of ASTM Testing of Package Seals Using Internal Air Pressurization

 The packages are tested in an apparatus that applies pressure internally until the seal ruptures (bursts).
 The package is placed between two parallel plates, restraining plates, that add rigidity to the package.
 This prevents the package from expanding but leaves the seal edge free.
 An internal sensor will monitor the pressure as it increases throughout the test.
-There are two configurations that may be used for this test method depending on the application:
+Two configurations may be used for this test method depending on the application:

 This test indicated tendencies for seal failure when the package is exposed to different pressures.
 In the field, pressure differentials are common during sterilization and transportation.
-It is important to note that the purpose of this test is for the burst strength of the seal.
+It is important to note that this test’s purpose is for the seal’s burst strength.

 ASTM F2054 cannot make any determinations of overall package strength or areas of the package that touch the restraining plates.
 However, burst leak integrity testing can be used to evaluate seal strength during manufacturing and various points of distribution.